How to Build a Cyc Wall

 Source: Peerspace

-Attach the wood forms to the wall by screwing one-inch dowels along their back edges and then screwing them into the wall behind them.
+Now you need to attach your curves to the wood forms you hung on the walls.
 For the vertical corner, install a horizontal curve just above the two closest floor-to-wall curves so you create a triangle between the touching tips.

 Then, split this triangle with another wood form in the center, attaching dowels at the base and screwing them into the floor.
 After you’ve got all your wood forms spaced around the room, reinforce the curve with horizontal dowels about every eight inches.

-6. Lay down the surface
+7. Lay down the surface of your cyclorama

 professional studio in garfield park chicago